NLeSC/spot/README.md

  * TODO: spatial, network

 The base value of a facet is of a certain **kind**:
- * property : the string is treated as property name, or array index
+ * property : the string is treated as property name, or array index.
+Use dot notation to access nested properties.
  * math : the string is processed by MathJS to produce a value

+The base value is checked against user defined set of NoData values.

+This value can then be transformed:
+ * continuous facets can be mapped to percentiles, or exceedences
+ * categorial facets can map categories, using a regular expression, on another set of categories
+ * time facets can be converted between dates and durations, or time zone can be adjusted. (using moment.js)

+For plotting, the values are then grouped:
+ * continuous facets are binned: using either a fixed bin size, fixed number of bins. (bin centering, and log scales are available)
+ * categorial facets are just passed on
+ * time facets are truncated to a specified resolution (micoseconds, seconds, minutes, hours, days, weeks, months, quarters, years)

 ### Analyze Page